Pagure/pagure/UPGRADING.rst

     tickets/
     ├── foo.git
-    ├── user/foo.git
+    ├── bar.git
+    └── user
-    ├── user/bar.git
+        ├── foo.git
         └── bar.git

 to: ::

     tickets/
     ├── foo.git
-    ├── forks/user/foo.git
+    ├── bar.git
+    └── forks
+        └── user
-    ├── forks/user/bar.git
+            ├── foo.git
             └── bar.git

 Same for the ``requests`` git repos.

-For these, the folders are moved into a subfolder ``forks/`` while the folder containing the git repositories (ie: folders ending with ``.git``) remains un-touched.
+As you can see in the ``tickets`` and the ``requests`` folders there are two types of folders, git repos which are folder with a name ending with ``.git``, and folder corresponding to usernames.
+These last ones are the ones to be moved into a subfolder ``forks/``.

 * Re-generate the gitolite configuration.